 Predefined and custom Security Flows are triggered, to give an additional level of protection to the business logic of your application.

 When a website loads, the js agent collects indicators from your browser device, we use those indicators to uniquely identify every visitor and create a device fingerprint.

-In addition to using our SDK, we require you to reports to us events (see documentation for complete events list).
+In addition to using our SDK, we require you to report to us events (see the documentation for the complete events list).
 Events are operations that are requested by the user to perform/ already completed such as: login, logout, signup, profile update, etc. We use events to learn more about your user and build a behavior profile:

 Events acts as triggers that we use to run security flows, if we detect an anomaly behavior, we would automatically trigger a webhook into your application, this allows you to take action to protect your user.

 We also expose a verify endpoint which you may call before every sensitive operation, we analyze the data that we collect and anomaly behavior and will return to you a risk score with security triggers.